dotnet/arcade/Documentation/Maestro/New-Inter-Branch-Merge-Approach.md

     }
 }
 ```
+The convenient place way to create this configuration would be in **default branch**, so workflow will fetch the configurations from the specified (default) branch.

 ### Step 2: Create the workflow file in branches where the inter-merge should be available
 Create the workflow file in: `.github/workflows/`